AdaGold/BankAccounts/README.md

 - Update the `Account` class to be able to handle all of these fields from the CSV file used as input.
   - For example, manually choose the data from the first line of the CSV file and ensure you can create a new instance of your Account using that data
 - Add the following **class** methods to your existing `Account` class
   - `self.all` - returns a collection of `Account` instances, representing all of the Accounts described in the CSV.
-See below for the CSV file specifications
+See below for the CSV file specifications.
-  - `self.find(id)` - returns an instance of `Account` where the value of the id field in the CSV matches the passed parameter
+  - `self.find(id)` - returns an instance of `Account` where the value of the id field in the CSV matches the passed parameter.
+    - **Question:** what should your program do if `Account.find` is called with an ID that doesn't exist?

 #### CSV Data File